 In compliance with Section 21150 of the Public Resources Code, the Commission will not allocate funds for design, right-of-way, or construction prior to documentation of environmental clearance under the California Environmental Quality Act.
-As a matter of policy, the Commission will not allocate funds for plans, specifications, and estimate; design right-of-way; or construction of a federally funded project prior to documentation of environmental clearance under the National Environmental Policy Act (NEPA).
+As a matter of policy, the Commission will not allocate funds for plans, specifications, and estimate; right-of-way; or construction of a federally funded project prior to documentation of environmental clearance under the NEPA.
 Exceptions to this policy may be made in instances where federal law allows for the acquisition of right-of-way prior to completion of NEPA review.